iml130/sola/minhton/docs/getting_started.md

 The query that should reach the node with unknown network information can be of any message type of the [MessageSEVariant](https://iml130.github.io/sola/doxygen/namespaceminhton.html#typedef-members).

 Whenever a node wants to leave the network, it is necessary to initiate a leave procedure so that the tree structure remains consistent.
-Algorithmically under the hood this causes a specific forwaring of a message until a replacement node is found that can take over the position of the leaving node.
+Algorithmically under the hood this causes a specific forwarding of a message until a replacement node is found that can take over the position of the leaving node.
 Only the node on the last position of the tree can freely leave, but still always needs to update the other nodes to prevent invalid routing information.

 After a node receives a leave network signal, it initiates the leave procedure.